getwrench/open_mustang/README.md

 - [Resources](#markdown-header-resources)

 ### Framework Components
-- **Screen** - Represents a screen in the app or a page in Browser.
+- **Screen** - Screen is a reusable widget.
+It usually represents a screen in the app or a page in Browser.

 - **Model** - A Dart class representing application data.